DIY Night: Tile Coasters with Scrapbook PaperMay 09, 2012 | FILED UNDER: Tabletop Decor, Paper

 Check out what we made at our latest DIY night!
 These DIY tile coasters with scrapbook paper turned out to be the perfect craft because they cost next to nothing to make, required little effort, and turned out looking amazing.
 When I proposed doing this craft, several people said “Oh good, I was in need of some new coasters!”.
 Apparently, there are a lot of us living with sub-optimal or (gasp!) no coasters at all. 😉 If this applies to you, don’t fret.
 You can whip these up over a glass of wine!

 We found our inspiration for the coasters on Pinterest.
-They are essentially a ceramic bathroom tile Mod Podged with some pretty paper.
+They are essentially a ceramic bathroom tile decopauged with some pretty paper.
 We used a variety of pretty Snow and Graham papers for our coasters.

-- Spray the coaster with a coat of water-resistant acrylic like Krylon Clear Coat.
+- Spray the coaster with a coat of water-resistant acrylic like Mod Podge Clear Acrylic Sealer.
 Note: this is an important step!
 If you don’t do this, your cold drink will stick to the coaster and leave a ring on it after you pry it off… I learned this the hard way!

 Some coasters waiting it out between coats of Mod Podge – the drying time allowed for ample opportunity to chat and enjoy some wine:

 The crafty ladies in action:

 Like this craft?
 Then don’t miss all my other simple home decor crafts that make a big impact!

 Transform ceramic tiles into stylish coasters with colorful scrapbook paper.
 This is a great craft project for a DIY night with friends!

 - Trace around the tile onto a piece of scrapbook paper.
 Cut out.